cosu/ogopogo/README.md

 The script can create three types of network devices:
 - switches - UML switches to which the other devices connect.
 All switches are started in -hub mode.
 - hosts - UML instances connected to the switches.
 Useful to test pings, services, etc.
-- sniffers - they dump via tcpump to $UML_HOME all captured traffic
+- sniffers - they dump via tcpump to $UML_HOME all captured traffic.
+You can connect to multiple network segments as each segment is dumped to a separate file.
 - bridges - using bridge-tools this device bridges two or more ethernet interfaces.
 One instance supports more than one bridge
 - routers - routers load quagga config files via hostfs and start the quagga routing suite